Foxglove: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Chemistry of Foxglove

-The high concentration of cardiac glycosides in foxglove is what gives plant its therapeutic significance.
+The concentration of cardiac glycosides in foxglove is what gives plant its therapeutic significance.
 A sugar moiety is joined to a steroid derivative in this category of chemical molecules.
 Digoxin and digitoxin are two of the principal cardiac glycosides found in foxglove.
 The medicinal use of Foxglove is based on the fact that these chemicals have a significant effect on cardiac function.

-Physiological Mechanisms of Action of Foxglove
+of Action of Foxglove

 The sodium-potassium ATPase pump found in the myocardial cell membrane is what the cardiac glycosides, in particular digoxin, use to block their effects.
 The sodium-calcium exchanger is therefore impacted by the rise in intracellular sodium levels brought on by this inhibition.
 Positive inotropy, a characteristic that increases the power of cardiac contraction, is the end result, which causes an inflow of calcium ions into the cell.
 Digoxin also lowers heart rate by increasing vagal activity on sinoatrial and atrioventricular nodes.